 Historical interest

-Originally called the Greyhound and an earlier building dated back to about 1539.
+Originally called the Greyhound and housed in an earlier building dating back to about 1539.

 The Greyhound in the Buttermarket in Bury St Edmunds is now kept by Mr Thomas Reynolds who lately kept the Three Tuns in the Old Town